Sautéed Broccoli

 Instructions

-• Turn off the heat and add a squeeze of lemon juice and a pinch of red pepper flakes, if using.
+• Turn off the heat.
+Squeeze with lemon juice and sprinkle with red pepper flakes, if using.
 Season to taste with more salt and pepper.

 Leave a comment: